sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 		chmod g+x *box *json

+	If you created a new directory, also chmod g+x that new directory.

+* If this is a new box, then you may want to create a new file somewhere like `FwSupportTools/vagrant/testing/fwtest-w1804/Vagrant`.

 ## Modifying the base box

 1. Check that your host clipboard ring doesn't have anything sensitive.